Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Experimental Evaluation and Discussion

-\textbf{Concept Selection with Sparsity-aware Methods.} We begin our analysis by examining classification performance as a function of sparsity for both predictor- and VLM-based approaches, depicted in Fig.~\ref{fig:basic_metric}.
-We observe that, in terms of classification accuracy, predictor- and VLM-based methods achieve comparable performance, despite the previously observed deficiencies of VLM-based models in attribute prediction.
-This indicates that accurate concept predictions are not strictly required for strong downstream performance, provided that the resulting representations capture discriminative information.
 In this setting, using a more expressive embedding backbone leads to a noticeable improvement in task performance, likely due to its increased representational capacity and ability to encode richer semantic information.
 Moreover, all sparsity-inducing methods achieve comparable classification performance at comparable sparsity levels, suggesting that the choice of sparsification approach has limited impact on task accuracy once sparsity is controlled.
 Importantly, all sparsity-aware methods substantially outperform a naive thresholding of the raw concept scores-for example, \texttt{VLM w/ ViT-B/16}.
 In the same figure, we plot the precision as a function of sparsity.
 A consistent pattern emerges across all methods: increasing sparsity generally leads to higher precision, indicating that the concept selection mechanisms assign higher scores to correctly predicted concepts.
 The Bernoulli-based formulation exhibits a slight advantage, while the choice of backbone has only a modest effect on precision, suggesting that backbone capacity is not a major determinant in this setting.